Skip to main content

 The selection process for the program occurs as part of the regular decision process.
 Students who are admitted early decision are notified about Women's Leadership Program decisions in late March.

-I am a woman but was not assigned female at birth.
+I was not assigned female at birth though I identify as a woman.
 Can I apply to the program?

 Absolutely!
 This program is designed to build confidence and competence for women in the workplace.
 We understand that gender identity doesn’t always match the sex we were assigned at birth.
 If you have further questions please reach out!